lttng/lttng-ust/doc/man/ust-consumerd.1.md

 ## AUTHOR

-`ustd` was written by Pierre-Marc Fournier.
+`ust-consumerd` was written by Pierre-Marc Fournier.

 This manual page was written by Jon Bernard &lt;jbernard@debian.org&gt;, for the Debian project (and may be used by others).